dhoconno/reporter/README.md

 - I am not an expert on NIH RePORTER and rely on `award_notice_date` as an indicator.
 There may be subtleties to how RePORTER works that distorts these results.
 - One of the grant months didn't load correctly initially and I had to repopulate it by regenerating the cache.
 If there are flatlines for any month, please let me know so I can check for an error in the API call results.
 - I'm a virologist not a proper data scientist.
 So I welcome any and all constructive feedback from those who find problems or areas of improvement.
+- I'm spot checking the results but there is no guarantee of accuracy.
+- On 2025-02-13 I tried to compress the cache files and use smarter logic to find new grants, but for several hours the display had information that I don't think was accurate.
+I reverted the code and as of 2025-02-13 the number of 2025 grants matches the number retrieved from the web RePORTER interface (3309).
+I spot checked the same date range in 2020 and the plot shows the same value as the web interface (5937).
+The date range on the web search is set to 2020-01-01 to 2020-02-14 and I'm not sure how this search handles boundary dates, though the numbers match exactly.

 ## Latest Cumulative Awards Plots
 ![Cumulative Awards Plot](./nih_awards.png)